Anvikarp/knitvcrochet/README.md

 ## Future Improvements

-The model could be enhanced through transfer learning, expanded datasets with more diverse samples, and mobile deployment for real-time classification.
+The model could be improved through transfer learning, expanded datasets with more diverse samples, and mobile deployment for real-time classification.